AIHubDocs/en/assets/Extra/Glossary.md

 ***
 ###### ‎
 ### :icon-chevron-down:Fine-tuning
-- Further improving an AI model, training it with a smaller dataset.
+- Further improving an AI model, training it with a another dataset.

 ***
 ###### ‎